FoxxMD/context-mod/README.md

 ## Configuration

-Context Bot's configuration conforms to [JSON Schema](https://json-schema.org/) Draft 7 so you can view all documentation while also interactively writing and validating your config!
+Context Bot's [configuration schema](/src/Schema/App.json) conforms to [JSON Schema](https://json-schema.org/) Draft 7.

+I suggest using [Atlassian JSON Schema Viewer](https://json-schema.app/start) ([direct link](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Freddit-context-bot%2Fmaster%2Fsrc%2FSchema%2FApp.json)) so you can view all documentation while also interactively writing and validating your config!
-Any number of json validators exists but I suggest using [Atlassian JSON Schema Viewer](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Freddit-context-bot%2Fmaster%2Fsrc%2FSchema%2FApp.json):

 From there you can drill down into any object, see its requirements, view an example JSON document, and live-edit your configuration on the right-hand side.

 ### Environmental Variables